-As women in our mid-life part of the aging journey, we’re cool with getting older—and looking like we’re our actual ages (h/t to Carrie Fisher for recently broadcasting the importance of that).
+As women in our mid-life part of the aging journey, we’re cool with getting older—and looking like we’re our actual ages.

 We love the little crinkle lines that show we’re silly and full of grins (smiles are a wonderful way to light up your face), though we could really do without the grown-up acne that’s sometimes worse than our teen years.

 Good news is, even if you haven’t started taking good care of your skin up until this point, you still have the ability to make significant changes that can not only improve its health, but also help it look glowy, and radiant, and vibrant!

 1. Learn more about your skin care needs.

 As in, stop using hand lotion and regular body soap (yes, even Dove) on your face, for starters.
 Everyone’s skin is different in terms of its needs, and what your face wants is a recipe of its own.
 It could be dry; it could be oily—or a combo of both, most likely.
 Maybe there are hormonal changes that affect things like break-outs, pigmentation, or even hair growth.
 Take the time to understand your skin’s specific needs, and it will get all glowy and radiant and amazing (basically a giant skin-felt “thank you”)!

 2. Invest in a well made product formulated for your skin type.